 We might have all test results in one Lertap Data worksheet, true, but when it comes time for RSA we might well want to break out records according to their exam venue.
 Interested in this idea?
 If yes, back up a few paragraphs and read the text around where *tst c3=(Business) is mentioned.

 Note: some users of collusion detection programs suggest that it can be a good idea to refrain from breaking out results by venue as keeping all records, from all venues, may serve as a test of the program's ability to limit the number of false positives; the reasoning is that if we know that students like Joe and Sally had no way of sharing answers, then the detection algorithm should not flag them (the flag would be a false positive) -- if it does raise a flag then the quality of the algorithm may be called into question, especially when there might be quite a few of these 'false alarms'.

 Finally, a closing comment: the literature in this area is interesting, and not ambiguous: make it unnecessary to use RSA software by randomly assigning students to seats in the exam venue, and, if possible, by using different test forms, with item scrambling.

-You'll surely want to take in a journal article submitted for publication in 2006: "Using selected indices to monitor cheating on multiple-choice exams", another Word document, some 15 pages in length.
+You'll surely want to take in a journal article submitted for publication in 2006: "Using selected indices to monitor cheating on multiple-choice exams", a PDF document, some 15 pages in length.
 This article mentions other software working in the area of cheating detection, such as Scrutiny!, Integrity, and SCheck.

 Then, having looked at the journal article, which was critical of Harpp-Hogan methods, you'll have to take in the best-selling, riveting sequel, a paper which explains how Lertap was modified after Harpp & Hogan revised their original guidelines in response to the journal article.
 See "Using Lertap 5.6 to monitor cheating on multiple-choice exams".